Addictions

 Description of the scenario

-At the beginning, the patient stands in a toilet.
+The patient starts in a bathroom.
 He hears a thumping bass in the background.
 Next to the sink are several prepared ‘lines’, a small tube and a bag of white powder.

 Additionally, there are the following interaction options:

-You can take the tube in your hand and pull the prepared ‘line’ away, whereupon you will hear the typical sniffing sound.
+You can pick up the tube and pull away the prepared “line,” accompanied by the typical sniffing sound.

-Alternatively, you can tip the ‘lines’ into the toilet or sink.
+Alternatively, you can dump the “lines” into the toilet or the sink.

-The sachet with the white powder can also be emptied into the toilet or sink.
+You can also empty the bag with the white powder into the toilet or the sink.

 • Flushing the toilet

-You can flush the toilet and the powder will be flushed away.
+You can flush the toilet, causing the powder to be washed away.

-You can turn on the tap at the washbasin.
+You can turn on the faucet at the sink.

 In this scenario, patients are confronted with consumption situations outdoors and with hard drugs.